zhangy10/px4-firmware/boards/modalai/rb5-flight/WORK_ITEMS.md

     - SubscriptionBlocking causes crash due to some pthread call

 ### Logging
-* Make unique log file name in case of collision
+* Add option to use system time when there is no GPS time.
+This would be used in cases where there is Internet access and we can use NTP.
 * sysctl parameters vm.dirty_writeback_centisecs and vm.dirty_expire_centisecs are set in qrb5165-px4-support
   - Should be modified in system image
-* Logging SLPI mini-dm messages
 * Logging to SD card option
 * Log file management (Deleting old logs)
   - Move to a separate partition to prevent data overrun
 * Tune log buffer size, topic frequency, etc.

 ### Mavlink
-* Run with MAV_BROADCAST 0 and implement mavlink proxy
-   * So we can direct the drone to a specific GCS
+* Run with MAV_BROADCAST 0 and configure Mavlink to connect to a specific GCS
+  * May need to be added to configuration script

 ## Drivers